satvikkesarwani/bynry-backend-case-study/README.md

 Products can exist in multiple warehouses with different stock quantities.

-Track inventory changes over time.
+Inventory changes are tracked over time.

 Suppliers provide products.